Chapter 11 The Case of the Ingenious A: Tayloe’s House

 Tayloe was new to the city and disposed to make friends with all local rivals on the turf.
 For years, he had offered to improve blood lines in America and train and race horses ultimately for every sportsman's benefit.
 He founded the Washington Jockey Club.
 Thornton's advertisement undermined all that.
 That he held fire until Tayloe moved into the Octagon proves that Thornton did not have anything to do with the Octagon.
 He aimed to embarrass Tayloe.
 Their friendship had ended on June 18, 1800.

 Tayloe made amends in 1803.
 In 1803-4 and 1807-1815, Mrs. Thornton kept track of expenses, income, and briefly noted visits and visitors.
 On March 7, 1803, she noted that their slave Joe Key “returned in the evening with a horse called Wild Medley."
 Then an ad offering the services of Wild Medley ran in the Washington Federalist, but it was not written by Thornton.
 It noted that the horse was bought in Virginia by "W. Thornton."
 The ad included a testimony signed by Tayloe certifying the wonders of a filly got by Wild Medley that handily beat Tayloe's horse.
 Tayloe's brother-in-law attested that Tayloe bought two foals got by Wild Medley for $1200.
 Another gentleman lamented that its greatest horse had left Gloucester County which is nestled along the Virginia shore at the wide mouth of the Potomac River.
 Likely, Tayloe bought the horse and gave it to Thornton.
-Unlike Clifden and Driver, Wild Medley had a chance to win a race.
+Unlike Clifden and Driver, Wild Medley had a chance to win a race and beat one of Tayloe's horses.
+Plus, while matching Tayloe's horses stride for stride was very difficult, on the newspaper pages where stud advertisements ran, Thornton's rhetoric could make the progeny of Driver and Clifden seem unbeatable.

-Judging from Mrs. Thornton's notebooks, the friendship between the Thorntons and Tayloes blossomed, thanks to Thornton's obsession with horses.
-Despite being in frequent contact, there is no evidence that Tayloe sought architectural advice from Thornton.
+Judging from Mrs. Thornton's notebooks, the friendship between the Thorntons and Tayloes blossomed and transcended their rivalry on the track.
+However, there is no evidence that Tayloe sought architectural advice from Thornton.
 In 1810, when the Octagon’s roof had to be replaced and redesigned, Tayloe hired Hadfield.
 In 1816, when he decided to develop lots on Pennsylvania Avenue NW, he again hired Hadfield.

 Go to Chapter 12